gargk747/Invisible-Cloak/README.md

 # Invisible-Cloak

- First run background.py to get the background image(press 'q' to capture background Then run invisible_cloak.py to see the magic.
+ First run background.py to get the background image(press 'q' to capture background \n Then run invisible_cloak.py to see the magic.